 August, 2019 issue

-Hello friends, are hackers born or do they become hackers after getting a Sega Dreamcast with a gameshark?
-If you think that's a silly question to ask, please read on and I'll take you down a path of wonder, awe, and more questions.
+Hello friends, are hackers born, or do they become hackers after getting a Sega Dreamcast with a Gameshark?
+If you think that's a silly question to ask, please read on, and I'll take you down a path of wonder, awe, and more questions.
 I began to get my feet wet in hacking when I was a teenager.
-This was while many adversities were afflicting my life, and I felt like a stereotypical teenage hacker rebel.
+While many adversities were afflicting my life, I felt like a stereotypical teenage hacker rebel.
 After all, sometimes stereotypes are true.
-Society and life had given me a reason to stand up to the system I live in and say, I'm going to do what I want.
+Society and life had given me a reason to stand up to the system I live in and say I will do what I want.
 I started off as an online hacker, exploiting flaws in games like Phantasy Star Online.
-There was a vulnerability in the game that would allow you to PK(People Kill) people in a non-player-vs-player area of the game.
-Now, at the time this was a cheap and simple sadistic thrill.
-There was an attack called a Resta spell that would take away all of the players health points.
-But in order to use it you had to modify a certain hex value in the game.
-This was originally great fun having the power to do things that other people couldn't.
-But as time went on I learned that the sort of hacking I was doing was black hat, and more important it was mean and wrong.
+A vulnerability in the game would allow you to PK(People Kill) people in a non-player-vs-player area of the game.
+Now, at the time, this was a cheap and straightforward sadistic thrill.
+An attack called a Resta spell would take away all of the players' health points.
+But to use it, you had to modify a specific hex value in the game.
+This has initially been great fun having the power to do things that other people couldn't.
+But as time went on, I learned that the sort of hacking I was doing was a black hat, and more important, it was mean and wrong.

 What caused me to lay to rest my old ways of black hat exploitation?
 Well, in short, I grew a conscience.
-They say there are many different intelligences people can possess.
-When I was younger hacking Phantasy Star Online, the intelligence that I didn't possess was an emotional one.
+They say there are many different bits of intelligence people can possess.
+When I was younger hacking Phantasy Star Online, the intelligence I didn't own was an emotional one.
 However, one day after I had PKed someone, something happened to me that stood out for the rest of my teen years.
 A person with a more advanced hacking method came in and did the same thing to me, only worse.
-I felt powerless and was in very deep in despair.
-I thought to myself, "is this all that life amounts to?
-A dog eat dog world where there is always a bigger fish seeking to devour a smaller weaker morsel?"
-As it turned out, that little experience inside of a somewhat Massively Online Muliplayer game was one of the main turning points in my life.
-It made me see that just because someone can do something, doesn't mean that they should do it.
-There was also an example I learned by watching players that didn't exploit the vulnerabilities in the game.
-They were in essence sitting ducks, but they seemed like they were having more fun.
-In that way I found out that vulnerability is a strength rather than a weakness.
+I felt powerless and was very deep in despair.
+I thought to myself, "Is this all that life amounts to?
+A dog eat dog world where there is always a bigger fish seeking to devour a smaller, weaker morsel?"
+As it turned out, that little experience inside a somewhat Massively Online Multiplayer game was one of the main turning points in my life.
+It made me see that just because someone can do something doesn't mean they should do it.
+I also learned by watching players that didn't exploit the vulnerabilities in the game.
+They were, in essence, sitting ducks, but they seemed like they were having more fun.
+In that way, I found out that vulnerability is a strength rather than a weakness.

-What I realized with my black hat hacking pursuits is that it all seemed to boil down to control, this mainly stemmed from the fact that I felt helpless in real life.
-It seems like if the thrill of being able to have control over things leaves you, you start seeing things from a more altrusitic perspective.
-At least this is what happened to me during my teen years.
-I left behind the shadowy arts of black hat game hacking for more benign things that actually helped others.
+I realized with my black hat hacking pursuits that it all seemed to boil down to control; this mainly stemmed from the fact that I felt helpless in real life.
+It looks like if the thrill of having control over things leaves you, you start seeing things from a more altruistic perspective.
+At least, this is what happened to me during my teen years.
+I left behind the shadowy arts of black hat game hacking for more benign things that helped others.
 These were things like volunteering at a local computer recycling shop and helping my mom and grandma with their computers.
-This was where my black hat changed to a halo, or more specifically a white hat.
-Some people never reach the level of calling themselves a white hat hacker, or they go from white hat to black hat.
+This was where my black hat changed to a halo, or more specifically, a white hat.
+Some people never reach the level of calling themselves a white hat hacker or go from white hat to black hat.
 However, like life, hacking has many varying shades of grey.
 As stated earlier, the black hat hacking I did when I was younger was not without its pitfalls.
 People would get mad at me in the game and say some very distressing things.
 This brings me to a big point about life.
-I found that doing the wrong thing was easy and took very little effort to gain monetary or mood benefits.
-But in life doing the right thing is difficult.
-I had this epiphany when I was around 17 years old, and was walking down the street in the city I grew up in.
-I thought about infamous hackers such as Kevin Mitnick, and how he was able to recover his stance in the world after being locked up for social engineering.
-This is in stark contrast to people like Bill Gates who seem to always do the right thing.
-Up until the time I found my way, my friends and I would participate in questionable hacking activities, ie (building cantennas, trying to make virii, and general teenage hacker shenanigans).
+I found that doing the wrong thing was straightforward and took minimal effort to gain monetary or mood benefits.
+But in life, doing the right thing is difficult.
+I had this epiphany when I was around 17 years old and walked down the street in the city I grew up in.
+I thought about infamous hackers such as Kevin Mitnick and how he could recover his stance in the world after being locked up for social engineering.
+This contrasts with people like Bill Gates, who always seems to do the right thing.
+Up until the time I found my way, my friends and I would participate in questionable hacking activities, i.e. (building cantennas, trying to make virii, and general teenage hacker shenanigans).
 Later, I found out that the time I had spent doing these things would have probably been better spent looking for a job.

 My message to the younger generation of hackers out there and hackers in general.
-Is to not view hacking as a politial, social, or monetary tool, but mostly as a manifestation self.
-Without getting too deep in my personal psychological analysis of why people hack.
-I'd say that most people hack mostly because they're curious.
-It wouldn't seem proper to say that this curiousity always kills the cat.
+It is to not view hacking as a political, social, or monetary tool, but mainly as a manifestation of self, without getting too deep in my personal psychological analysis of why people hack.
+I'd say that most people hack primarily because they're curious.
+It wouldn't seem proper to say that this curiosity always kills the cat.
 But there are many instances of people in history that were too curious for their own good.
-Take Marie Curie for example, I consider her to be a hacker in a way, because she was curious about radiation.
+Take Marie Curie, for example; I consider her to be a hacker in a way because she was curious about radiation.
 She and many other scientists ended up getting sick or dying over their experimentation with radioactive elements.
 Many scientists are hackers because they hold knowledge as tantamount to life.
-And both hackers and scientists run experiments, although hackers experiments often take the form of debugging a piece of software.
-We then must be careful that if we live by the hack we do not also die by it.
+And both hackers and scientists run experiments, although hackers' investigations often take the form of debugging a piece of software.
+We then must be careful that we do not also die by it if we live by the hack.

 Being a hacker is one of the many things I have experienced in my life.
-There is always the person that is purposely vulnerable that makes you question the whole basis of why you hack, or the person that has more skill than you that makes you feel like the victim.
-Going back to the beginning of the article when I was talking about the game Phatasy Star Online, it wasn't playing the game that taught me a lesson.
+There is always the person that is purposely vulnerable that makes you question the whole basis of why you hack or the person that has more skill than you that makes you feel like the victim.
+Going back to the beginning of the article, when I talked about the game Phantasy Star Online, it wasn't playing the game that taught me a lesson.
 It was trying to game the game that taught me a lesson.
-Some lessons in life don't come about no matter how many times you read a book or go down the same road.
-Hacking has taught me that to learn you must try things in novel ways.
+Some studies in life don't come about no matter how many times you read a book or go down the same road.
+Hacking has taught me that to learn, you must try things in novel ways.
 You must experiment with your surroundings and transfer skills from one aspect of life to another.
 I've read in scientific papers that stepping outside your comfort zone is one of the best ways to master a new skill.
-If that is true then hacking must be one of the best ways of learning there is.
-This is because in hacking you're always adapting to a new architecture, programming language, or platform.
+If that is true, then hacking must be one of the best ways of learning there is.
+This is because, in hacking, you're constantly adapting to a new architecture, programming language, or platform.

 If you're an aspiring hacker trying to get into the scene, I recommend going down the path less traveled by.
-As Smash Mouth sings in the famous song All Star, "what's wrong with taking the back streets?
+As Smash Mouth sings in the famous song All-Star, "what's wrong with taking the back streets?
 You'll never know if you don't go."
 So shine in whatever path you choose to take in hackerdom.
 Whether you're simply hacking together a spreadsheet or getting paid to pen test some vulnerability in Google.
-To me the exceptional hacker is the one that spends the most time on a seemingly trivial facet of something others overlook.
-After all, while everyone else is using python for an Artificial Neural Network, you can be the brave explorer and find out why not to use PHP for the same endeavor, at least that's what I'm doing.
-We don't learn in life by doing what everyone else is doing, to be an exceptional hacker my advice is to step outside of your comfort zone and do something new.
+To me, the exceptional hacker is the one that spends the most time on a seemingly trivial facet of something others overlook.
+After all, while everyone else is using python for an Artificial Neural Network, you can be the brave explorer and find out why not to use PHP for the same endeavor.
+At least that's what I'm doing.
+We don't learn in life by doing what everyone else is doing.
+My advice is to step outside of your comfort zone and do something new to be an exceptional hacker.

-There have been many good things that have come about because I hacked things when I was younger.
+There have been many good things that had come about because I hacked things when I was younger.
 I was able to get my Information Technology associates degree with relative ease.
-This involved taking a fundamentals of programming and web design basics classes, which was already right up my alley.
-Also, whenever I see a problem hacking has given me the insight to know that there is always more than one way to skin a catfish.
+This involved taking fundamentals of programming and web design basics classes, which was already right up my alley.
+Also, hacking has given me the insight to know that there is always more than one way to skin a catfish whenever I see a problem.
 Yes, the skills I learned in hacking are translatable to other areas of life.
 That's why you don't always need the right tool for the right job.
-What is needed, instead, is the right mind for the right job.
+What is required, instead, is the right mind for the right job.